wjakew/done/README.md

 The DoneApplication user interface is designed to be simple and straightforward to help you get things done without any distractions.

+## First run

+The App creates ADMIN account on start if none of the accounts created is admin account - the check is run every time instance starts.
+The mail for the auto admin account is stored in the database, you can check the log entry with `DB-ADMIN-INSERT` tag or check `done_user` table in database.

 ## DoneMenu Commands

 The DoneMenu class handles user input and executes the corresponding commands.
 Here's a brief description of the commands and their usage:

 - `exit`: This command is used to exit the application.
 It does not require any additional arguments.
 Usage: `exit`.

 - `register`: This command is used to register a new user.
-It requires three additional arguments: email, password, and telephone.
+It requires three additional arguments: email, password, telephone and role (ROLES: `USER`,`ADMIN`).
 The email should be a valid email address, and the password should be more than 8 characters long.
 Usage: `register <email> <password> <telephone>`.

 - `createkey`: This command is used to create a new API key for a user.
 It requires one additional argument: the user's email.
 Usage: `createkey <user_email>`.